algobulls/algobulls_help_site/docs/broker/zerodha.md

 ## Important Points to Note
 ---
-* You have to login at the start of every trading day before you start trading using the steps given for [Login](#lets-start) (Let's Start) section
+* You have to login at the start of every trading day before you can commence trading using the steps given in the [Daily Activity](#daily-activity-login) section